Chart Color Schemes

 Residential development activity is lower than average in Cumberland Park according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Cumberland Park has recorded around 8 residential properties granted approval per year over the past five financial years.
-This totals an estimated 44 homes.
-So far in FY-26, 4 approvals have been recorded.
+AreaSearch analysis of ABS building approval numbers in Cumberland Park shows around 9 residential properties granted approval per year over the past five financial years, totalling an estimated 49 homes.
+As of FY-26, 7 approvals have been recorded.
+The average number of people moving to the area for each dwelling built over these five years is 0.7 per year.

 Frequently Asked Questions - Development